 About the Committee

-The Committee on Student Life shall consist of six elected members of the Faculty, three undergraduate and two graduate students, and ex officio nonvoting, the Dean for Student Life.
+The Committee on Student Life shall consist of six elected members of the Faculty, three undergraduate and two graduate students, and, ex officio nonvoting, the Vice President and Dean for Student Life.
 The three undergraduate students shall normally include one sophomore, one junior, and one senior.

 Because successful education depends on social and affective, as well as cognitive, aspects of the student's experience, the Committee shall be concerned with student life and the quality of the learning and living environment at MIT with specific attention to issues of community.

 Among the duties and responsibilities of the Committee shall be:

 - Exercising general attention for the range, availability, and effectiveness of Institute-wide support services to students, and with the formal and informal relationship among the students, the Institute, and the Faculty.